 Ranking every midfielder Arsenal have signed since Cesc Fabregas left

-Cesc Fabregas developed into one of the best midfielders in the world during his seven years at Arsenal – so replacing him was always going to be a difficult job.
+Cesc Fabregas established himself as one of the best midfielders in the world during his time at Arsenal – so replacing him was always going to be a difficult job.

 The Spaniard made over 300 appearances for the Gunners but returned to Barcelona in 2011 after a long-running transfer saga.

 We’ve gone back through the 11 who have signed and played since Fabregas’ departure, to give a feel for what number 12 –Thomas Partey – has to live up to.

 11. Kim Kallstrom